 - We have now larger data set

 - HARPS and CORALIE data

-- Planets are quite frequent, at least every second star (FGK) has at least one planet
+- Planets are quite frequent, at least every

 Table 1.
 Occurrence frequency of stars with at least one planet in the defined region.
 The results for various regions of the $m_2 \sin i - \log P$ plane are given.